iterorganization/IMAS-Python/docs/source/installing.rst

 .. code-block:: bash

     cd ~
-    python -c "import imaspy; print(imaspy.__version__)"
+    python -c "import imas; print(imas.__version__)"

-This is how to run the IMASPy test suite:
+This is how to run the imas-python test suite:

 .. code-block:: bash

-    # inside the IMASPy git repository
+    # inside the imas-python git repository
-    pytest imaspy --mini
+    pytest imas --mini

     # run with a specific backend
-    pytest imaspy --ascii --mini
+    pytest imas --ascii --mini

-And to build the IMASPy documentation, execute:
+And to build the imas-python documentation, execute:

 .. code-block:: bash